Report on Assembly Standards

 For a reference genome to count towards the EBP goals it must be submitted to the INSDC (GenBank/EMBL/DDBJ) Genomes Division for open access use by the scientific community.

 When this submission is made the assembly is associated with a BioProject object, which can be part of a hierarchy by being assigned to an “umbrella” BioProject.
-We suggest the structure in the figure below, with a data project for the raw data and one per assembly, an umbrella project for the target species (note that under this there may be assemblies of separate symbiont or cobiont species), and then above an umbrella BioProject corresponding to the overall project.
+We suggest the structure in Figure 1 below, with a data project for the raw data and one per assembly, an umbrella project for the target species (note that under this there may be assemblies of separate symbiont or cobiont species), and then above an umbrella BioProject corresponding to the overall project.
 Please also link your top level BioProject to the EBP BioProject object, whose identifier is PRJNA533106 (https://www.ncbi.nlm.nih.gov/bioproject/533106).
-If you are an EBP affiliate project and need PRJNA533106 to link down to your project please contact Erich Jarvis.
-If the assembly is also contributing to other larger scale efforts such as GIGA or VGP then you can also link your assembly to their umbrella BioProjects.
+If you are an EBP affiliate project and need PRJNA533106 to link down to your project please contact Erich Jarvis, (ejarvis@rockefeller.edu).
+If the assembly is also contributing to other larger scale efforts such as e.g. GIGA, ERGA or VGP then you can also link your assembly to their umbrella BioProjects.

 4. diploid assemblies:

-It is now possible to separate out the homologous chromosomes during assembly to provide two essentially complete sets of chromosomes.
+It is now possible to separate out homologous chromosomes during assembly to provide two essentially complete sets of chromosomes.
 There are two standard approaches to this.
-The first uses sequence data from the parents to phase the chromosomes, resulting in a maternal haploid genome and a paternal haploid genome.
+The first uses sequence data from the parents to phase the chromosomes, resulting in a maternal haploid genome and a paternal haploid genome, and a fully parentally phased assembly.
 We recommend that these are called <tolid>.mat and <tolid>.pat and to provide an additional synthetic genome including both X and Y for annotation purposes.
-The second uses long range phasing data from Hi-C or (ultra)long reads to phase chromosomes, resulting potentially in fully phased individual chromosomes, or if not then ones with few phase switches, but no phase coherence across chromosomes.
+The second uses long range phasing data from Hi-C or (ultra)long reads to phase individual chromosomes, resulting potentially in fully phased individual chromosomes, or if not then ones with few phase switches, but no phase coherence across chromosomes.
 In the latter case we recommend that the resulting haploid genome sets are called <tolid>.hap1 and <tolid>.hap2.
 For polyploids, e.g. tetraploids, the corresponding nomenclature would be <tolid>.mat1, .mat2, .pat1, .pat2 or .hap1, .hap2, .hap3, .hap4.
+We are suggesting that reasonable efforts are being made where possible to assort the relevant subgenomes into submitted haplotypes.
+This can e.g. be based on kmer similarity between repeats/TEs.

-Despite submitting two full haploid genomes that are effectively equivalent in quality, the wider community still wants a single “reference” haploid genome to be designated.
+Despite submitting two full haploid genomes that are effectively equivalent in quality, the wider community still for many purposes uses a single “primary” haploid reference genome sequence.
 By default this will be .hap1 if phased with long range data.
-For trio-phased assemblies the primary assembly will need to be designated.
+For trio-phased assemblies the primary assembly will need to be designated (or a synthetic reference constructed that contains both heterogametic sex chromosomes).

-In some cases, where an individual of the homogametic sex has been sequenced, people have added a heterogametic sex chromosome from another individual to make a reference for mapping, e.g. adding a Y from a male when the sequenced individual was a female.
+In some cases, where an individual of the homogametic sex has been sequenced, people have added a heterogametic sex chromosome from another individual to make a reference for mapping, e.g. adding a Y from a male when the sequenced individual was an XX female.
 This is deprecated in EBP primary submissions.
 We request that instead a synthetic reference for alignment is made using material from two different primary assembly submissions.
+This also applies to U/V species, where a synthetic reference should contain one haplotype and both the U and the V chromosomes.

 The organellar (mitochondrion, plastid etc.) genomes should be included in the primary assembly.